DelveFore/coaching-code-assistant/README.md

 # DelveFore's Engineer Coaching: Coding Helper / Linting
-Showing new engineers why having an automated assistant for coding is critical while learning.
+Supporting [Instructional Video](https://www.youtube.com/watch?v=2e61Im4VzIk) showing new engineers why and how an automated assistant for coding is critical while learning.
 While static code analysis (aka "linting") is often used to keep professional projects focused on solutions not syntax conversations and aligning the code to look and feel consistent, linting is a powerful way to do help new engineers with the following: